bnb-chain/bnb-chain.github.io/docs/learn/system-contract.md

 * **BSCValidatorSet Contract**

-    It is a watcher of validators change of BSC on Binance Chain.
+    It is a watcher of validators change of BSC on Beacon Chain.
 It will interact with light client contracts to verify the interchain transaction, and apply the validator set change for BSC.
 It also stores rewarded gas fee of blocking for validators, and distribute it to validators when receiving cross chain package of validatorSet change.

 * **System Reward Contract**